NDOY3M4N/galsen-grub/README.md

 - **component property**
 They are created by prefixing the type of component with a ’+’ sign: `+ label { text="GRUB" font="aqui 11" color="#8FF" }`

+To get a list of all the properties and components available, you can check this [file](./theme-definition-properties.md).

 ## 📹 Install Grub2-theme-preview